GoldenKacper/Garden-Shop/README.md

 ## About The Project

 The program presents my approach to designing software for a garden shop.
-It's the biggest and most complex project I've done entirely by myself and one of the biggest ever.
+At that time, it was the first such a large project in C++ that I made myself.
+Over time, I see the mistakes I made in it and in the next projects it will be better.
 I know that the interface is not the most beautiful, but in this project my task was to focus as much as possible on learning and using object-oriented design paradigms.
-Personally, I am very satisfied with dividing the project into subfolders, which significantly improves readability.

 Folders and their meaning (in the software itself):